UXARRAY/uxarray/docs/installation.rst

-The UXarray source code includes a conda environment definition file (:code:`environment.yml`) in the :code:`/ci` folder under the root directory that can be used to create a development environment containing all of the packages required to build Uxarray.
+The UXarray source code includes a conda environment definition file (:code:`environment.yml`) in the :code:`/ci` folder under the root directory that can be used to create a development environment containing all of the packages required to build UXarray.
 The following commands should work on Windows, Linux, and macOS to create and activate a new conda environment from that file::